Mike Nichols, President

 A graduate of Boston College and the University of Chicago, Nichols is the author of numerous papers and articles focusing on public policy, including an analysis of data-driven policing, failures in special education funding and accountability, problems and misspending in the Milwaukee Public Schools’ parental outreach program, the high cost of technical college labor contracts, public campaign financing, fraud in the FoodShare program, problems with discord and lack of productivity on the Wisconsin Supreme Court, rampant expansion of the School Lunch Program, the limitation of public subsidies of business, union influence on school boards, positive environmental impacts of the frac sand industry and conservatism in central Wisconsin.

 Nichols is also the author of "The Waking," a mystery published by HarperCollins, and "Just a Few Sleeps Away," a work of non-fiction focusing on the aftermath of the 9/11 terrorist attacks.
 He spent almost 20 years as an award-winning newspaper reporter and columnist for newspapers in Illinois and for the Milwaukee Journal Sentinel, where he often wrote about Wisconsin policy, politics and people.
 He lives in Milwaukee with his wife.
 They have three children.

 Michael Jahr, Senior Vice President

-Michael Jahr is vice president of outreach and special projects at the Badger Institute.
+Michael Jahr is senior vice president of the Badger Institute.
 Jahr is an experienced communications strategist who uses storytelling and networking to build movements, inform public opinion and improve lives.

 From 2012 to 2015, he served as communications director at The Kern Family Foundation.
 Prior to that, he was vice president for communications at the Mackinac Center for Public Policy, a Michigan-based, free-market think tank.
 He spent 10 years as a communications director and press secretary on Capitol Hill working for a U.S. congressman who championed limited government and constitutional fidelity.